 While it’s much easier and safer to use the products and equipment I listed above, I appreciate that not everyone has the means to do so.

-how to remove mold from car window trim
+How to remove green algae from car window seals

-One of the most common problems you’ll face when detailing older cars or barn finds is mold and mildew growing on plastic trim.
+One of the most common problems you’ll face when detailing older cars or barn finds is mold and mildew growing on car window seals or other rubber seals around the vehicle.

 Cleaning and restoring the trim can be incredibly tedious, however, it’s very important that you make it look good again.
 A dirty, moldy, fading trim piece detracts massively from the overall look of a car.